agbrs/agb/book/src/pong/07_paddle_collision.md

 # Paddle movement and collision

-In this section, we'll be making the paddles move using your knowledge of input handling.
-We'll also implement collision between the ball and the paddles to start having an actual game.
+In this section we'll implement collision between the ball and the paddles to start having an actual game.

 # Using Vector2D<i32>